susom/redcap-summarize-instance/README.md

-# Summarize Instance
+# Select Repeat Instance
-An EM that allows you to save a single instance of a repeating form in another event.
+An EM that allows you to save a single instance of a repeating form mirrored to another event.

-When the repeating form is saved, it can be compared against the singleton form in the other event to decide if the singleton form should be replaced with the data from the current form.
+When the repeating form is saved, it can be compared against the singleton form in the other event to decide if the singleton form should be replaced with the data from the current repeating form instance.

+For example, imagine you have a monthly checkin process and want to have a report to show just the latest checkin results.
+With SRI you can simply report on the event_2 copy of the latest instance of the monthly checkin.

 ### Project Setup
  * Start with an event with a repeating form (e.g. medications in the baseline event)